caleb531/youversion-suggest-alfred/README.md

 ## Disclaimer

 This project is not affiliated with YouVersion, and all Bible content is copyright of the respective publishers.
+The Bible app icon used in this project is property of YouVersion.